 How To Get In The Good Toilet Habit

-When digestion isn’t working properly, this can affect our entire wellbeing.
+When digestion isn’t working properly it can affect our entire wellbeing.
 Therefore, it makes good sense to put some habits into place to support our digestion and give us happy, healthy poop!

-Here’s a few easy tips we suggest to support your gut:
+Here are a few easy tips that we suggest to support your gut:

 - HYDRATE.
 Unless you have a renal or cardiovascular issue that limits your water intake, most adults need to be drinking, at least, 68oz (2L) of fluid each day.
 This helps to soften the stool and enables fibre to work properly so that poop can move through your insides and evacuate easily.